typedb/typedb-docs/02-clients/01-studio.md

 #### Open an existing file

-You can open any existing file in the current Project directory by double-clicking on the file in the Project panel.
-I will create a new tab in the Text-editor panel with the contents of the file.
+We can open any existing file in the current Project directory by double-clicking on the file in the Project panel.
+It will create a new tab in the Text editor panel with the contents of the file.

+If there is already a tab with the file opened it will become active instead of creating a new one.

 #### Save a file

-Any file edited in the Text-editor panel is auto saved with a small delay.
+Any file edited in the Text editor panel is auto saved with a small delay.
 That includes new files that wasn't assigned a specific name yet.
 Those are saved into the hidden folder with their default names.
 That way if we close TypeDB Studio the all files will be persisted and upon starting the Studio again all files in the hidden folder will be opened automatically.